dvlbhanderi/dvlbhanderi.github.io/_pages/about.md

-- I am a graduate student pursuing MS in Computer Science at [University of Georgia, Athens](https://www.uga.edu/).
-I am a member of the [Heterogeneous Robotics(HeRo) Lab](http://hero.uga.edu/), under the supervision of [Prof. Ramviyas Parasuraman](http://cobweb.cs.uga.edu/~ramviyas/) on Robotic Perception.
+- I am a graduate student pursuing MS in Computer Science at [University of Georgia, Athens](https://www.uga.edu/) advised by [Prof. Ramviyas Parasuraman](http://cobweb.cs.uga.edu/~ramviyas/).
+I am a member of the [Heterogeneous Robotics(HeRo) Lab](http://hero.uga.edu/), working on Robotic Perception and Mapping.
 I am also working as a Graduate Research Assistant at [Centre for Geospatial Research](http://cgr.uga.edu/) under the guidance of [Dr. Sergio Bernardes](http://cgr.uga.edu/index.php/about/sergio-bernardes/index.html).

 - My research interest broadly lies in the area of Machine Learning and Data Science.
 Specifically, I am interested in employing Deep Learning, Computer Vision and NLP techniques to solve the problems in robotics, healthcare and enterprise AI domains.